PerfAI-Inc/PerfAI-Super-Action/README.md

 # PerfAI Super GitHub Action

-A [GitHub Action](https://github.com/features/actions) for using [PerfAI API Privacy](https://app.apiprivacy.com/) to test for data leaks in your APIs.
-Tests include classification of sensitive and non-sensitive data and documenting it, Generating comprehensive test plan against [API Privacy Top-10 List](https://docsend.com/view/96jygz72tsfpq4kv), Executing these tests against the target environment.
+A GitHub Action for using [PerfAI Super Action](https://app.apiprivacy.com/) to test for data leaks in your APIs.
+Tests include classification of sensitive and non-sensitive data, documenting it, generating a comprehensive test plan against the [PerfAI Action Top-10 List](https://docsend.com/view/96jygz72tsfpq4kv) and executing these tests against the target environment.
 This action can be configured to automatically block risks introduced into the codebase as part of your pipeline.
-If you want to learn more, contact us at <support@perfai.ai>.
+For more information, contact us at support@perfai.ai.

 # Example usage
 ```
 # This is a starter workflow to help you get with API-Privacy Super Action

-name: API Privacy Super Action
+name: PerfAI Super Github Action

 # Controls when the workflow will run
 on: